-In this chapter, the psalmist expresses his confidence that his path is straight and pure.
+In this chapter, the psalmist expresses confidence that his path is straight and his deeds are pure.
 The psalm concludes,

-Physically, we advance by means of our legs.
-So too spiritually, we advance using two ’spiritual legs.’
 The first leg is the merit of our good deeds.
 And the second leg is our connection to the klal, the community and the nation.
-Together, these two ‘legs’ enable us to maintain our ethical balance and to progress spiritually.
+Together, these two ‘legs’ enable us to maintain our ethical equilibrium and advance spiritually.

-This question was posed to Hillel some two thousand years ago.
-A potential convert challenged the first-century scholar to teach him the entire Torah while standing ‘on one leg.’
-Once again, we find the metaphor of a single leg.
+This question was posed to Hillel over two thousand years ago.
+A potential convert challenged the first-century scholar to teach him the entire Torah “on one leg.”
+Once again, the metaphor of a single leg.